phoenixframework/phoenix/guides/request_lifecycle.md

 end
 ```

-Within the body of the `show` action, we also pass a third argument into the render function, a key-value pair where `:messenger` is the key, and the `messenger` variable is passed as the value.
+Within the body of the `show` action, we also pass a third argument to the render function, a key-value pair where `:messenger` is the key, and the `messenger` variable is passed as the value.

-If the body of the action needs access to the full map of parameters bound to the params variable in addition to the bound messenger variable, we could define `show/2` like this:
+If the body of the action needs access to the full map of parameters bound to the `params` variable, in addition to the bound messenger variable, we could define `show/2` like this:

 ```elixir
 def show(conn, %{"messenger" => messenger} = params) do